 La Cocina (pronounced la co-see-nah, meaning “The Kitchen” in Spanish) was inspired by its current home, San Francisco’s Mission District.
 This ethnically diverse and economically vulnerable neighborhood thrives in part due to the many small informal businesses that serve the community.
 Food lies at the heart of this community, and you don’t have to look far to find hidden entrepreneurs in the kitchens of many homes.

 Recognizing a need to formalize these food businesses and the opportunity created when you turn inconsistent and illegal home restaurants into sustainable legal businesses, organizations like Arriba Juntos, The Women’s Initiative for Self-Employment and The Women’s Foundation of California and one very special and visionary anonymous donor created La Cocina.
-La Cocina is both the space—a modern building and commercial kitchen that has been featured in Metropolis Magazine—and the program—an innovative business incubator that supports a growing roster of small businesses.
+La Cocina is both the space—a modern building and commercial kitchen—and the program—an innovative business incubator that supports a growing roster of small businesses.

-By providing community resources and an array of industry-specific services, business incubators ensure small businesses can succeed.
-La Cocina follows this model by providing commercial kitchen space and technical assistance focusing on low-income women and immigrant entrepreneurs who are launching, growing and formalizing food businesses.
+La Cocina's incubator program offers affordable commercial kitchen space and hands-on technical assistance to low-income and immigrant women entrepreneurs who are launching, growing and formalizing food businesses.

 Most La Cocina entrepreneurs approach their business as a pathway to economic freedom, seeking a way to take control of their economic lives and move away from wage-labor with a finite cap.
 The soft outcomes include deep community investment, hiring from within their local communities and a more robust, equitable and inclusive food economy.